Oklahoma Medicare Advantage plans can help residents receive healthcare not covered under their Original Medicare plans.

-While you need to pay for these plans, they sometimes offer benefits or fill gaps left behind by Original Medicare plans.
+While you must pay for these plans, they sometimes offer benefits or fill gaps left behind by Original Medicare plans.
 Some of these plans also provide drug prescriptions.
 Additionally, each program varies between carriers.
 Seeing what benefits each plan offers is crucial before enrolling.

 There are 72 Medicare Advantage plans available in Oklahoma.
 There’s a much more comprehensive range of programs than the national average, 39.
 Additionally, a more significant percentage of females participate in Medicare Advantage plans than males.

 Instead of Medicare Advantage plans, some Oklahoma residents opt for Medicare Supplement plans.
 However, the federal government’s Medicare Advantage plans don’t become standardized like their Medigap counterparts.

 In Oklahoma City, the MA Participation Rate is 23.93%.
 This percentage can vary by zip code.
 We’ll be detailing zero-dollar premium Medicare Advantage, zero-dollar drug deductible, and Part B reduction plans.

 Recognizing some drawbacks to choosing a zero-dollar Medicare Advantage plan is essential.
 First, you’ll have more significant out-of-pocket expenses when you utilize your benefits that have a zero-dollar premium.

 Humana is an HMO (meaning you have to use physicians within your network) that Oklahoma residents often choose.
 This plan has a MOOP rate (maximum out-of-pocket) and a four-star rating, along with its zero-dollar premium.
 In addition, generic medications usually cost only $1 to $4 with this plan.

 UnitedHealthcare is also available for residents who prefer a local PPO (a small service area with roughly 2,000 to 5,000 providers).
 It has a MOOP rate of $4,400 and a four-star rating.
 This plan also has an “A” financial rating from AM Best.

 Communitycare is another HMO with a four-star rating with a total MOOP rate of $4,700.
 It has a plan made specifically for Seniors.